An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: The MT-eQTL Model

 To elaborate, let $S \subseteq \{1,\ldots, K\}$ be a subset of $r$ tissues, with $1 \leq r \leq K$.
 The mixture model (\ref{mixture}) has two important compatibility properties: (i) the marginalization of the full model to $S$ has the same general form as the model derived from $S$ alone; and (ii) the parameters of the marginal model are obtained by restricting the parameters of the full model to $S$.
 The following definition and lemma makes these statements precise.
-A proof of the lemma is given in the Supplement, Section \ref{lemprf}.
+See Section 2 in the online supplementary material for a proof of the lemma.